 type (Optional, string): The type of light.
 This is used to specify if it is an RGBW or RGB light and in which order the colors are.
 Defaults to

 GRB.
-Change this if you have lights with white value and/or the colors are in the wrong order.
+Change this if you have lights with white channel and/or the colors are in the wrong order.

-invert (Optional, boolean): Invert data output, for use with n-type transistor.
+invert (Optional, boolean): Invert data output, for use with n-type transistors.
 Defaults to

 If you have one line, only specify

 pin (Required, Pin): The pin for the data line of the light.

 clock_pin (Required, Pin): The pin for the clock line of the light, for two-wire lights.

 data_pin (Required, Pin): The pin for the data line of the light, for two-wire lights.

 All other options from Light.

 On ESP8266 it’s highly recommended to connect the light strip to pin GPIO3 to reduce flickering.

 NeoPixelBus supports different methods to transmit the pixel data to the light strip depending on the chipset, ESP platform and pin.